 The Man behind the success

-The men behind the Company, have always been prepared for, and sensitive to, public development.
+The men behind the Company have always been prepared for, and sensitive to, public development.
 In chronological order the following people have been an integral part of the Company: Paul Luise (1787 – 1859), Joseph Luise (1818 – 1891), Salvatore Luise (1862 – 1944), Francesco Luise (1872 – 1939), Giuseppe Luise (1890 – 1965), Rismondo Luise (1924 – 2002) including present directors, Tomaso, Paolo, Giuseppe, Fulvio, Massimo and Francesco Luise.
-The current directors of Luise Group, Tomaso, Paolo, Giuseppe, Fulvio, Massimo and Francesco Luise have followed their forefathers footsteps, with the goal of strengthening the company and giving the highest of quality assistance to all of the superyachts that now cruise the Mediterranean.
-Joseph Luise founded of the firm J. Luise & Sons Ltd in 1847 after sharing jobs in the harbour station with his brothers Paolo, Luigi and Vincenzo (who under their father Paul’s guidance organized the main activities which brought the Mercantile Port of Naples to life, dedicate himself to the tourist sector, specializing in yachts.
+The current directors of Luise Group, Tomaso, Paolo, Giuseppe, Fulvio, Massimo and Francesco Luise have followed their forefather’s footsteps, with the goal of strengthening the company and giving the highest assistance to all of the superyachts that now cruise the Mediterranean Sea.
+Joseph Luise founded the firm J. Luise & Sons Ltd in 1847 after sharing jobs in the harbour station with his brothers Paolo, Luigi and Vincenzo (who under their father Paul’s guidance organized the main activities which brought the Mercantile Port of Naples to life and have dedicated themselves to the tourist industry, specializing in yachts.
 History speaks for itself with many noted members of international high finance, lords, ministers, consuls thanking him for his work as a yacht agent and for his most appreciated and skillful guidance.

 Such friendships however created some problems for Francesco and his business.
 Accused of anglophilia he was denied permission to run his own maritime agency.
 As a result, J. Luise & Sons Ltd was forced to close down for four years, from 1940 to 1943.
 Prior to the closure Luise & Sons had already broadened their horizons, obtaining the exclusivity of supplying great steamers such as the Cunard Line, the Orient and Bibby Lines to name a few Francesco gained the title of Honorary Agent of many of the most exclusive Yacht Clubs around the world including the Royal Yacht Squadron of Cowes, the R. Thames Yacht Club, the R. Fort Yacht Club, the R. Mersey Y.C., and many others.
 Following the war and the forced suspension of activity, Giuseppe (1890 – 1965), patiently brought the family’s business back to life.